amosavian/FileProvider/README.md

 **SMBFileProvider :** SMB/CIFS and SMB2/3 are file and printer sharing protocol which is originated from Windows and SMB2/3 is now replacing AFP protocol on MacOS.
 I Implemented data types and some basic functions but *main interface is not implemented yet!*

+**FTPFileProvider :** not implemented yet!

 **DropboxFileProvider :** not implemented yet!

-Your pull requests are being welcomed/
+Your pull requests are welcomed!

 ### Initialization